You can contact LEARNZ, part of CORE Education, at:

-Andrew and the ambassadors listen as Tim Brake from Redvale Landfill and Energy Park answers another question on this morning's web conference.
+Andrew and the ambassadors listen as Tim Brake answers another question on this morning's web conference.
 Image: LEARNZ.

 A new part of the landfill under construction.
-What material is used to stop leachate leaking out of the bottom of the waste pile?
+What material is used to stop leachate leaking into the environment?
 Image: LEARNZ.

 One of several pumps around the landfill that takes leachate away for disposal.
 Image: LEARNZ.

-Leachate is pumped out to this facility that boils it off as steam using landfill gas.
+Leachate is pumped out to this facility.
+It is then boiled off as steam using landfill gas.
 Image: LEARNZ.

-This pond is where all the rainwater that runs off the top of the landfill is collected.
-Are there other ponds like this around the landfill?
+This pond collects all the rainwater that runs off the top of the landfill.
+What are the other ponds around the landfill for?
 Image: LEARNZ.

-Rainwater coming off the top of the landfill is tested to make sure it is clean enough before being released into the local stream.
+Rainwater coming off the top of the landfill is tested.
+It must be clean enough before being released into the local stream.
 What sort of things might be tested for?
 Image: LEARNZ.

-A well head, the top part of a well that goes through the waste pile as part of a pipe network collecting landfill gas.
+This is a well head.
+It is the top part of a well that goes through the waste pile.
+It is part of a pipe network collecting landfill gas.
 How is landfill gas made?
 Image: LEARNZ.

-Compare this image with the one above and describe what the differences are that you can see.
-What do these diferences show?
+Compare this image with the one above and describe the differences.
+What do these diferences tell you?
 Image: LEARNZ.

-These are the generators that use methane to run, which in turn produces electricity.
+These are the generators that use methane to run.
+The generators produce electricity.
 How many homes do they power?
 Image: LEARNZ.

-These big chimney are the flares.
+These big chimneys are the flares.
 Excess gases are burnt here so nothing harmful enters the atmosphere.
 How hot do you think it needs to be?
 Image: LEARNZ.

 A Waste Management truck being weighed on the weigh bridge before entering the landfill.
 It will also be weighed when leaving.
 Why is it weighed twice?
 Image: LEARNZ.